 You need to show your cards!

 Our firm, plus most other professional business brokerage offices, will want to at least have some basic contact information, know a little bit about your background, and have some representation from you that you have the financial capacity to complete the transaction.
 Most of the time with small businesses, this doesn’t mean providing your tax returns or bank statements, but rather just a signed buyer profile stating that you have a certain amount of money to work with.
-This seems like a fair request given the information that will be provided by the seller.
+This is a fair request given the information that will be provided by the seller.
 Of course, for larger businesses, both the broker and the Seller will want to know more details about how you propose to acquire the business.